Tsunami (aircraft)

-Tsunami was an experimental purpose-built racing aircraft designed and built in the United States during the 1980s.
+Tsunami was a purpose-built racing aircraft designed and built in the United States during the 1980s.
 After a short undistinguished career Tsunami crashed, killing its designer, John Sandberg, on 25 September 1991.

 Design and development

-After 6 long years of building, the aircraft was first flown 17 August 1986 by test pilot Steve Hinton.
+After six years of building, the aircraft was first flown 17 August 1986 by Steve Hinton.
 It was designed specifically to break the 3 km world speed record for propeller driven aircraft by a private pilot and to compete in the Unlimited class at the Reno Air Races.
 The aircraft was designed by Bruce Boland, an aerospace engineer employed by Lockheed Martin, John R. Sandberg, owner of JRS Enterprises Inc (rebuilders of Allison and Rolls-Royce aircraft engines), Lockheed engineer Pete Law and builder Ray Poe.
 Tsunami, powered by a Rolls-Royce Merlin engine, designed and built by John R. Sandberg and the JRS Enterprise Inc. team, exceeded 500 mph.

 Originally, it was designed as a light-weight racer with a single-staged supercharged Rolls-Royce Merlin.
 However, as speed increased in the Unlimited Racing Class, a higher powered two-stage supercharged Rolls-Royce Merlin was installed.
 An attempt was made in August 1989 to break the 3 km world speed record at Wendover Utah with a private pilot at the controls.
 Due to a landing gear collapse the aircraft was unable to beat the existing record.